sunny0103/DS_project/Hospital readmission/README.md

 #### Limitation
 - The accuracy score of model is not high enough.
 Hence it requires search hyperparameters to enhance its prediction score.
-- In Here, the only one model is used for prediction of readmission of patients.
-It will be more powerful if it uses other models such as logistic regression, KNN which are different methodology to predict problems.